kenzi26/Liitle-lemon-DRF/README.md

-## A FULLY FUCTIONAL BACKEND SIDE OF A CLIENT-BASED RESTAURANT WEBSITE USING DJANGO REST FRAMEWORK(DRF) ##
+## A FULLY FUNCTIONAL BACKEND SIDE OF A CLIENT-BASED RESTAURANT WEBSITE USING DJANGO REST FRAMEWORK(DRF) ##

 This project is called Little-LemonDRF, it basically demonstrate how the backend side of liitle-Lemon restaurant website can be built using Django Rest Framework(DRF).
 The backend design using DRF was fully done by myself.
 Every part of this project shows the following fuctionalities below.